Adrigorithm/Adribot/README.md

 - Get all the required dependencies (run `dotnet restore` if not done automatically)
 - Create the database model using EF Core: `dotnet ef migrations add "InitialCreate"`
 - Creete the actual database (make sure the database can be reached using the above connectionString): `dotnet ef database update`
 - Provided everything went well you should now be able to build/run the bot.
-Since this is a dotnet core console app, you can run this on any OS (containers work fine too), just make sure you have a .net8 capable runtime and a mssql database)
+Since this is a dotnet core console app, you can run this on any OS (containers work fine too), just make sure you have a .net9 capable runtime and a mssql database

 ## Contributing